There is nothing quite like waking up before daybreak and climbing a 14,000 foot mountain to gain a unique perspective

 Backpackers carry everything they need - food, shelter, clothing and gear – allowing them to go deep into the wilderness where few people go.
 Students feel a sense of freedom from deadlines and task lists as they grow accustomed to eating when hungry, setting up camp when tired, and having complete control over what they accomplish each day.
 The simplicity of hiking gives students the opportunity to focus both internally on their own thoughts, as well as externally to connect deeply with others as they talk, sing, play games and spend time together without distraction.

 The course begins with lessons in basic travel and camping techniques.
 Along the way, students learn Leave No Trace techniques, map and compass navigation, camp craft, and get a feel for the human and natural history of the area.
 Students spend time in an incredible area of the Southwest, sleep under the stars, feel the sunshine on their face, and maybe watch a few sunsets over this simple but magical landscape.

 The expedition includes at least one peak attempt.
 Peak attempts are major enterprises and typically require early morning starts and take all day to complete.
 Weather or other factors including group dynamics and physical ability may preclude even an attempt to ascend a peak.

-Rock climbing is a great opportunity to challenge oneself physically, mentally and emotionally.
-Learning new body mechanics, balance and energy maintenance techniques will help students climb efficiently and unlock the incredible feeling of flowing up a rock face.
-There are many ways to climb the same route, allowing each climber to solve the puzzle in their own individual way.
-Students will learn basic climbing techniques, helmet and harness use, climbing commands and belaying, placing gear, setting up top ropes, and may have the opportunity to attempt multi-pitch ascents.
+Rock climbing is the ultimate opportunity to challenge oneself physically and mentally.
+Students will learn new body mechanics, balance and energy maintenance techniques.
+They will learn how to climb safely and unlock the incredible feeling of flowing up a route.
+There are many ways to climb the same rock, allowing each climber to solve the puzzle in their own way.
+Students will learn basic climbing techniques, helmet and harness use, climbing commands and belaying, placing gear, setting up top ropes and may have the opportunity to attempt multi-pitch ascents.